 Home Academy was born from the passion and determination of Crystal and Liz, two sisters who are also mothers of school-aged children in Maine.
 Frustrated by the limitations of the public school system, they sought an educational approach that catered to the unique needs of their family.
 They witnessed how their children were not receiving the individualized attention they required in a system overly focused on standards and test scores.
 After exploring various alternative schools and private schools in Maine without finding the right fit, Crystal and Liz felt compelled to create their own educational haven where their children and others could flourish.

-Driven by their vision, they embarked on the journey of establishing the Home Academy homeschooling program.
-Their goal was to create a safe and nurturing space where children could feel safe, valued, and free to be themselves.
+Driven by their vision, they embarked on the journey of establishing Home Academy.
+Their goal to create a safe and nurturing space where children could feel safe, valued, and free to be themselves.
 They envisioned an environment that allowed kids to explore their passions, learn in areas that interested them, spend less time on technology, and embrace the wonders of the outdoors.